 - CUNY prohibits retaliation against individuals for requesting reasonable accommodations or academic adjustments, appealing decisions concerning such requests, or for making or participating in claims of discrimination.

 - All requests for accommodations and academic adjustments, and all supporting documentation, including but not limited to medical information, are considered confidential and will be shared with college officials only on a need-to-know basis.
 Such documentation will only be used to evaluate the requested accommodation.
 Employee and applicant accommodation documentation will be kept in a separate file in the Office for Human Resources or the Office of Justice, Equity, Diversity and Inclusion, depending on which office is evaluating the accommodation request.
-Student accommodation documentation will be kept in the Center for Student Accessibility, the Office of Student and Enrollment Services, or the Office of Justice, Equity, Diversity and Inclusion, depending on which office is evaluating the accommodation request.
+Student accommodation documentation will be kept in the Office of Accessibility Services, the Office of Student and Enrollment Services, or the Office of Justice, Equity, Diversity and Inclusion, depending on which office is evaluating the accommodation request.

 - Academic Adjustments: Section 504 of the Rehabilitation Act of 1973 (“Section 504”) requires CUNY to provide academic adjustments to qualified students with disabilities by (a) modifying academic requirements unless such requirements are essential to the instruction being pursued or to any directly related licensing requirement; (b) ensuring that course examinations for students with disabilities reflect their achievement in the course and not their disabilities; (c) taking steps to ensure that a qualified student is not excluded from participation or discriminated against because of the absence of educational auxiliary aids; and (d) ensuring that no rules have the effect of limiting the participation of students with disabilities in any educational program or activity.